 Working as a trainer with us offers many benefits, including:

-- Promotion of your training event(s) to nearly 6000 of our members.
+- Promotion of your training event(s) to over 6000 of our members.

 - All bookings managed by us, so less admin for you.

 - The security of a minimum payment per training event*.

 - An annual commitment to run your training event on two separate occasions*.